NGWPC/icefabric-archive/docs/modules/lasam.md

-# LASAM (Long Short-Term Memory) Module Documentation
+# LASAM (Lumped Arid/Semi-arid Model) Module Documentation

 ## Overview

-The LASAM (Long Short-Term Memory) module simulates infiltration and runoff based on Layered Green & Ampt with redistribution (LGAR) model.
+The LASAM (Lumped Arid/Semi-arid Model) module simulates infiltration and runoff based on Layered Green & Ampt with redistribution (LGAR) model.
 LGAR is a model which partitions precipitation into infiltration and runoff, and is designed for use in arid or semi-arid climates.

 ## Parameter Reference